Strategies

 Ad Revenue: e-CTR is also essential to Amazon as it determines whether Amazon will get paid.
 While Amazon ads aren’t chargeable to advertisers for impressions, Amazon gets paid only if the customer clicks on the ad.
 Hence, it is in Amazon’s best interest to show relevant ads to its customers.

-From the above points, you will know exactly why new campaigns take time to get high CTR.
-Or why do we suggest that you should not add more than 10-15 keywords in a campaign.
+From the above points, you will know exactly why new campaigns take time to get a high CTR, or why we suggest you don’t add more than 10-15 keywords in a campaign.

 Once Amazon has identified its top 10 keywords in a campaign that will fetch its revenue, it will stop trying to identify more such keywords.
 That’s why, while harvesting keywords, you should add keywords to new campaigns if you are doing it manually.

 With atom11, an Amazon PPC optimization software, you can set up automatic campaigns.
-With its keyword-harvesting feature, you can automatically identify high-performing search terms and add them to focused ad campaigns for better results.
+With its keyword-harvesting feature, you can automatically identify high-performing search terms and add them to focused ad campaigns, ultimately strengthening your Amazon campaign bidding strategy.

-What are Different Types of Amazon Bidding Strategies?
+What are the Different Types of Amazon Bidding Strategies?

 Campaign-level bidding strategies